MicrosoftDocs/dynamics-365-intelligent-order-management/topics/InventoryAllocation.md

 ---
 author: sumanic
-description: This topic describes how to set up the Inventory Visibility Inventory Allocation in Microsoft Dynamics 365 Intelligent Order Management. ms.service: dynamics-365-intelligent-order-management ms.date: 05/25/2022 ms.topic: how-to ms.author: sumanic
+description: This article describes how to set up inventory allocation in Microsoft Dynamics 365 Intelligent Order Management. ms.service: dynamics-365-intelligent-order-management ms.date: 05/25/2022 ms.topic: how-to ms.author: sumanic
-title: Set up Inventory Visibility Inventory Allocation
+title: Set up inventory allocation

 ---

+# Set up inventory allocation

+This article describes how to set up inventory allocation in Microsoft Dynamics 365 Intelligent Order Management.

 ## Business background and purpose

 In many cases, manufacturers, retailers, and other supply chain business holders must pre-allocate stock for important sales channels, locations, or customers, or for specific sales events.
 Inventory allocation is a typical practice in the sales operational planning process, and is done before the actual sales activities occur and a sales order is created.

 For example, a bicycle company has limited stock available for a very popular bike.
 This company does both online and in-store sales.
 In each sales channel, the company has a few important corporate partners (marketplaces and large retailers) that demand that a specific portion of the bike's available inventory be saved for them.
 Therefore, the bicycle company must be able to balance stock distribution across channels and also manage the expectations of its VIP partners.
 The best way to achieve both goals is to use inventory allocation, so that each channel and retailer can receive specific allocated quantities that can be sold to consumers later.